instituna93/Divino/README.md

 ### Packaging as jar

-To build the final jar and optimize the MngmtInstituna application for production, run:
+To build the final jar and optimize the Divino application for production, run:

 ```
 ./mvnw -Pprod clean verify